 Matthew has over ten years of experience in local history and preservation efforts.
 Currently, he serves as treasurer of the Orleans County Genealogical Society and in the past has served as Director/Curator of the Cobblestone Society and Museum, president of the Cobblestone Society and Museum, and chairman of the Historic Preservation Commission in Albion.
 He also hosts the Albion Polonia website, which serves as a historical and genealogical resource for area researchers interested in the Polish communities of Albion and Medina.
 Matthew received the Orleans County Heritage Hero Award in 2014 as part of the inaugural class of inductees for his work in preserving the history of St. Mary's Assumption Church in Albion.
 In 2017 he received the SUNY College at Brockport Recent Alumnus Award for professional achievement and dedication to community service.

-In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College with assistant faculty rank, where he serves as the faculty liaison to the School of Arts & Humanities; he is also a member of the Rochester Regional Library Council's Advisory Committee.
+In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College with assistant faculty rank, where he serves as the faculty liaison to the Schools of Arts & Humanities, Business, and Nursing; he is also a member of the Rochester Regional Library Council's Advisory Committee.

 The Pioneer Record pays homage to the pioneer settlers who ventured into the wilderness that was Orleans County.
 The earliest settler arrived in 1803 and many traveled along the southern shore of Lake Ontario or along the historic Ridge Road.
 Often call the “Black North,” the region was covered with forests so dense that light could not penetrate the tree tops.
 Men, women, and children toiled in the vast wilderness, clearing the land and preparing a life and future for themselves.